benslern/CSE701_Final_Project/README.md

 **Return:** bigint

-This operator overload is a friend of the bigint class.
+This operator overload is a friend of the bigint class because it requires access to the operands private members.
+Therefore the algorithm it implements must ensure the class invariants are upheld.
 In order to simplify the addition algorithm, the operator overload only computes the sum of two bigints if both of those bigints are positive or both negative.
 If the operands have different signs, then they are handled by converting them to mathematically equivalent equations using the - operators.

 * operand1 is negative and operand2 is positive.
 The function returns the value operand2-(-operand1).
 * operand1 is positive and operand2 is negative.
 The function returns the value operand1-(-operand2).